Mink farmers are skipping to the front of the vaccine line — for an important reason

 But mink production was deemed an essential industry not only because of its importance to the state economy, but because of the potential risk a coronavirus outbreak on a mink farm presents to human health.

-The ferret-like mammals have shown a particular susceptibility to covid-19.
+The ferret-like mammals have shown a particular susceptibility to the virus.
 There have been outbreaks of coronavirus at 416 mink farms in 11 countries.
 Sixteen of those occurred at U.S. farms, according to the U.S. Centers for Disease Control and Prevention, including 12 in Utah and an outbreak in Oregon.
-And in Denmark the infected mink transmitted the virus back to humans, in a mutated form.
+And in Denmark the infected minks transmitted the virus back to humans, in a mutated form.

-Wisconsin officials said they prioritized mink workers over sectors such as non-livestock veterinarians, flight attendants and librarians because of fears that an outbreak on a mink farm could spread from animals to humans, possibly in a new, more dangerous strain, and lead to a surge in coronavirus cases across the state.
+Wisconsin officials said they prioritized mink workers over sectors such as non-livestock veterinarians, flight attendants and librarians because of fears that an outbreak on a mink farm could spread from animals to humans, possibly as a new, more dangerous strain, and lead to a surge in coronavirus cases across the state.

 Mink workers “should be prioritized before other similar occupations as there are specific risks associated with the mink population,” wrote the state committee charged with determining eligibility for the vaccine.